ilija-the/vendrithvault/content/Geography & Organisations/Galae.md

 A historical region that today is quite contested in its extent.
 It lies in between [[Ferweth]] to the northwest, [[Mogxa]] to the east and [[Encanath]] to the west and south.
 Galae has notably in recent history become the grounds for Canathi and Mogxan espionage and warfare as part of the [[Eternal Crusade]].
 It also shares a small jungle border with [[Nagonkor]], which it once shared a civilization with (Galaekor).

-Galae can be split into a number of sub-regions:
+Galae can be split into a number of areas:
 #### The High Plateau.
 A great plateau marks a historic border between Galae and Canath, visible for miles on end all around.
-The [[''western capital'']] of Galae lies here, not far from the [[Path of Gold]] - the main pass used to get through the [[Galaen Mountains]].
+The [[''western capital'']] of Galae lies here, up the [[Path of Gold]] - the main road and pass used to get through the [[Galaen Mountains]].

 #### The North Steppe.